Galthorn/Plugins-Wordpress/google-news-sitemap-generator-mod/README.md

 ## Deployment

-1. Upload `nme-analytics-webtracking` directory to the `/wp-content/plugins/` directory
+1. Upload `analytics-webtracking` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Activate the tracking script you need in the admin page of the plugin (Analytics WebTracking)